martintajur/node-mysql-activerecord/README.md

 qb.get_where('galaxies', {'num_stars >': 100000000}, callback);
 ```

-You can still provide other where statements if you want—they'll all work hapilly together:
+You can still provide other where statements if you want—they'll all work happily together:

 ```javascript
 // SELECT * FROM `galaxies` WHERE `num_stars` > 100000000 AND `galaxy_type_id` = 3